swayarraymedia/land-on-crazy/ReadMe.txt

-When the page loads I have mutliple images that transition from off screen to on screen and off screen on three different axis Y, X, and Z.
+When the page loads I have mutliple images that transition from off screen - to on screen - and finally off screen, on three different axis Y, X, and Z.

 Y, X, and Z Images should be relative (and fluid) to the background-image container labeled "graph" regardless